mlacta17/shadcn-app.playlexi/docs/ARCHITECTURE.md

 **Rationale:**
 - Single source of truth for audio state
-- VoiceWaveform and VoiceInput stay in sync automatically
+- VoiceWaveform and SpeechInput stay in sync automatically
 - No risk of two hooks fighting over the same MediaStream
 - Clear separation: hook handles logic, components handle UI
 - Easier to test — mock one hook, not three